-- which are by-products of industrial processes and petroleum production and can also come from gas stations, urban stormwater runoff and septic systems. - Radioactive contaminants, which can be naturally-occurring or be the result of oil and gas production and mining activities.
+- Organic chemical contaminants, including synthetic and volatile organic chemicals, which are by-products of industrial processes and petroleum production and can also come from gas stations, urban stormwater runoff and septic systems. - Radioactive contaminants, which can be naturally-occurring or be the result of oil and gas production and mining activities.